jpsm83/health/documentation/n8n/rewriteArticle.md

 - Any mention of "this website," "our site," or similar references

 **The rewritten article must be completely standalone and contain ONLY the article content itself.**

+### 2.2 CRITICAL BRAND REPLACEMENT
+**ABSOLUTELY CRITICAL: Replace ALL mentions of the original source brand/website with "Women's Spot":**

+- **If the article mentions any source publication name** (e.g., "Women's Health", "Healthline", "WebMD", "Mayo Clinic", "Verywell Health", "Health.com", "Prevention", "Shape", "Self", "Cosmopolitan", "Glamour", or any other publication), **REPLACE it with "Women's Spot"**
+- **Examples of replacements:**
+  - "According to Women's Health" → "According to Women's Spot"
+  - "Women's Health reports" → "Women's Spot reports"
+  - "As Healthline explains" → "As Women's Spot explains"
+  - "WebMD suggests" → "Women's Spot suggests"
+  - "Our research at [Original Source]" → "Women's Spot research"
+  - "Studies from [Original Source]" → "Women's Spot studies"
+  - Any reference to the original publication's name → "Women's Spot"
+- **This applies to ALL mentions throughout the article content**, including:
+  - In-text citations and references
+  - Study attributions
+  - Expert quotes that mention the source
+  - Any brand name or publication name that appears in the article
+- **CRITICAL: The rewritten article must appear as if it originated from Women's Spot - no traces of the original source brand should remain**
+- **This is a branding requirement - failure to replace source brands will result in incorrect attribution**

 ## 3. CONTENT FILTERING RULES